Date: 28 November 2017. Paralyzed by

 Are there still things I want to improve aboard my Seaweed?
 Yes, of

 course.
 A tuna door is on The List.
-I'd like an autopilot some day
+I would like an autopilot some day

 too.
 AIS would be nice.
 A radar before I venture into foggy areas